Your accountLog in Basket Search

 Alternatively, you could play a tune that everyone thinks is English but isn’t – and, as part of the video or in the caption, explain the reason why it’s not.
 Or, you could play a tune that you think isn’t English but play it in an English style.
 Alice would welcome contributions from all over the world – don’t forget to mention where you’re from.

-You can tag Alice @littleamiss on Instagram, Twitter, Facebook or TikTok – or send her a link to your post, at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+You can tag Alice @littleamiss on Instagram, Twitter, Facebook or TikTok – or send her a link to your post, at [email protected].

 Alice will publish her favourites at the end of March at torch.ox.ac.uk/mapping-english-national-music-of-the-eighteenth-century.
 Here, you will also find links to a new podcast series about folk tunes and their ‘Englishness’, and further information about Alice’s research.